 Creating an emergency plan for telebehavioral health

-- Who is your local emergency contact or support person?
-A family member, friend, neighbor — someone nearby who can offer help in the event of a crisis.
-Get patient authorization to release information to their emergency contact if needed.
+- A local emergency contact or support person.
+Ask the patient to provide the name and phone number for a family member, friend, or neighbor who is nearby and can offer help in the event of a crisis.
+Get the patient’s authorization to release information to their emergency contact if needed.

 - Patient Safety and Emergency Management — from the American Psychiatric Association